AmadeusRelay/AmadeusRelayFrontend/README.md

 ### Considerations

-The APIs are in demo version, and we're using metamask integrating with [Kovan testnet](https://kovan.etherscan.io/)
+The APIs are in test version, and because of this they're integrated with [Kovan testnet](https://kovan.etherscan.io/).
+As a user of our APIs, you have to have a connection to ethereum network; if your dApp runs in a browser, you can use [Metamask](https://metamask.io/) for this.

 You have to import 0x.js to use some functions to interact with tokens and orders.
 In your dApp, you have to install it:
 ```